CaseyCurry/micro-frontend-browser-aggregation/README.md

    would have to be written in nh-chunk to optimize the http traffic).
 2. CSS should be loaded before adding the chunk to the DOM.
 This problem should naturally go away with the implementation of the TODO above.
+3. Considering using polyfill for <link rel="import" type="text/html" href="...">
-3. slow chunks shouldn't effect fast chunks consider both slow downloading and slow rendering once the chunk is downloaded
+4. slow chunks shouldn't effect fast chunks consider both slow downloading and slow rendering once the chunk is downloaded
-4. failing chunks shouldn't effect succeeding chunks
+5. failing chunks shouldn't effect succeeding chunks
-5. who is responsible for sizing chunks?
+6. who is responsible for sizing chunks?
-6. fragment falls more inline with industry terminology than chunk
+7. fragment falls more inline with industry terminology than chunk
-7. there is work to do to get Angular to cooperate
+8. there is work to do to get Angular to cooperate